 10-Z Bunker: Husova Ulice, across from house number 12, Brno.
 Open Tues.-Sun.
 11:30-18:15.
 Admission: CZK150 (about €6/$7)

 Brno is a 2½-hour train ride from Prague.
 All of these sights are within a 15-minute walk of the train station.
-To see them all well, though, and especially if you are going to see the other main sight in Brno, the Tugendhat Villa, you should at least stay overnight.
+To see them all well, though, and especially if you are going to see the other main sight in Brno, the Tugendhat Villa, you should at least stay overnight, though two nights would work best.
 You can use this booking.com search box to find accommodations:

 If you enjoyed this article, please share it!